Curriculum

 This program seeks to develop the skills of French in listening, speaking, reading, and writing skills.
 Emphasis is placed on oral language development, vocabulary building, text-based comprehension, survival language skills, and grammar.

-French I 1 9-12
+French Beginner 1 9-12

 Course Description:

-everyday topics such as school and family life, foods, and clothing.
+Students will use the language in oral and written communication to express their opinions on everyday topics such as school and family life, foods, and clothing.
 Reading and listening activities will be designed and used to enable students to function in authentic situations.
 In addition, students will be introduced to the culture of France.

-French II 1 9-12
+French Intermediate I 1 9-12

 Course Description:

-French III 1 9-12
+French Intermediate II 1 9-12

 Course Description: